MechWolf/MechWolf/docs/source/guide/gentle_intro.rst

 version 2.0.
 The solution is to run each piece of code inside a virtual environment to keep their dependencies separate.
-You don't have to do this step, but it's **highly recommended** to prevent bad, unpredictable things from happening that can be hard to debug. `The Hitchiker's Guide to Python's section on virtualenv
+You don't have to do this step, but it's **highly recommended** to prevent bad, unpredictable things from happening that can be hard to debug. `The Hitchhiker's Guide to Python's section on virtualenv
 <http://docs.python-guide.org/en/latest/dev/virtualenvs/#lower-level-virtualenv>`_
 is well worth the read for getting a feel for virtualenv.